verryshadow/ExpDesign_SetRank/README.md

 ## How to start

-During the analysis, we used python 3.7 and ElasticSearch 5.4.0.
-For executing the program Elasticsearch, it is necessary to run on a localhost.
-Here, you can find a good guide how to install ElasticSearch: https://www.elastic.co/guide/en/elasticsearch/reference/5.4/index.html
+During the analysis, we used Python 3.7 and ElasticSearch 5.4.0.
+For executing the program, it is necessary to run ElasticSearch on your localhost.
+Here, you can find a good guide how to install ElasticSearch: https://www.elastic.co/guide/en/elasticsearch/reference/5.4/index.html.
+Our further analysis paper contains more information on how to start ElasticSearch.

-Install the requirements:
+Furthermore, it is necessary to install the requirements with the following command.

 ```
 $ pip3 install -r requirements.txt